gyrogovernance/science/docs/Findings/Analysis_CGM_Units.md

 ### 7.1 Reality as Recursive Self-Observation

-CGM reveals reality as the process by which existence achieves coherent self-awareness through geometric necessity.
-Physical laws become the requirements for this self-observational process to remain consistent across all scales.
+The CGM framework treats reality as emerging through recursive self-observation, with physical laws as consistency requirements for this process across scales.

-### 7.2 Unification Through Shared Origin
+### 7.2 Unification Through Geometric Structure

 Rather than seeking mathematical unification of forces, CGM unifies physics through shared observational origin:
 - Quantum effects: From commutator preventing simultaneous eigenvalues